View FREE Lessons!

 Technical analysis tries to predict the future by looking at the past.
 These analysts believe that changes in the volume traded and pricing patterns point toward the future interests of buyers (demand) and sellers (supply).

-For example, analysts look closely at the relationship between a change in volume and a change in the price.
-An increase in trading volume of a stock indicates an increase in interest in that company.
+For example, analysts look closely at the relationship between a change in the number of shares traded (volume) and the change in the price.
+An increase in the trading volume of a stock indicates an increase in interest in that company.
 The key is interpreting that interest.
 Has the volume increased because investors want to buy, or has it increased because more shareholders want to sell?
 This would be easy to monitor if trading was still done on the floor of an exchange, where it would be easy to determine if there were more buyers than sellers.
 It is more difficult to see when most trading occurs electronically.
 The interest can be determined by the direction of the stock’s price.
 When volume is high while a stock’s price is rising, buyers are bidding up the price of the stock.
 The stock will probably continue to rise.

 The graph below illustrates increased trading volume for XYZ, Inc. Assume promising news sparks a growing interest in the stock.
 The demand curve shifts from D1